athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 2/Strak (7-8).md

     desc: "`pf2:1` Moderate Alchemist&#x27;s Fire +19 (range increment 30 feet)\n__Damage__  2d8 fire 2d6 fire 5 fire"

   - name: "Directional Bombs"
-    desc: "  When throwing an alchemical bomb with the splash trait, Strak can treat the target's space as the first affected square of a 15-foot cone directed away from him, potentially allowing him to avoid allies and splash deeper into enemy lines.
+    desc: "  When throwing an alchemical bomb with the splash trait, Strak can treat the target's space as the first affected square of a @Template[cone|distance:15] directed away from him, potentially allowing him to avoid allies and splash deeper into enemy lines.
 If the target takes up more than a single square, the target's square closest to Strak is the first affected square of the cone."

   - name: "Quick Bomber"
     desc: "`pf2:1`  Strak draws an alchemical bomb with an Interact action and throws it as a ranged Strike."